caoccao/swc4j/docs/features/keyword_restriction.md

 # Feature - Keyword Restriction

-JavaScript keywords can be restricted.
+The JavaScript keywords can be restricted.
 The following example shows how to turn off the keyword restriction.

 ```java
 JavetSanitizerOptions options = JavetSanitizerOptions.Default.toClone()